DrunkenAlcoholic/Reborn-Profile-Manager/README.md

 # RebornOS Profile Manager

-RebornOS Profile Manager (RPM) is a user-friendly tool for creating and restoring backups of important user profile data on Linux operating systems.
+RebornOS Profile Manager is a user-friendly tool for creating and restoring backups of important user profile data on Linux operating systems.
 Designed with simplicity and functionality in mind, making it easy to manage backups and restores of your most important files and directories with just a few clicks.

 ---